 Step 1.
-Earn a Degree in the Field of ESL Education
+Earn a Degree in TESOL and Qualify to Become an ESL Teacher in Hawaii

 - Linguistics and language arts